 The Nano X’s interface is done through Leger’s Live mobile app (via a Bluetooth connection).
 The setup is smooth and straightforward.
 This is probably one of the safest ways to store your coins if you’re looking for a mobile device/hardware wallet hybrid solution.

-You can read our complete Ledger Nano X review here.
+For more details read our Ledger Nano X review.

 Trust WalletTrust Wallet app mobile screenshot